 One of the most important tests of your breathing pattern is also one of the easiest.
 Just look at yourself in the mirror.
 Put one hand on your chest and the other just under your sternum/ribs.
 Take a few deeper breaths.

 What do you see?
 Which hand moves more?
 Any of them is still?
 Do your arms move up and down?
 Are your neck muscles active?

-If most of what you see is happening in the chest/arms/neck area you probably use auxiliary respiratory muscles pumping air only to upper part of the lungs.
+If most of what you see is happening in the chest/arms/neck area you probably use auxiliary respiratory muscles pumping air only to upper part of the lungs More about the author.
 It has a lot of consequences.
 Putting it simply – it is more stressful.